Satyam0775/playto-payout-engine/README.md

 ## Payout Lifecycle

 Payouts are processed **asynchronously** by a Celery worker that simulates real bank settlement.
+This simulates real bank processing using background workers with delay.
 The full state flow is:

 ```
 pending → processing → completed